Our Environmental Ambition

 PwC the Netherlands has been awarded the EcoVadis Platinum Certificate.
 This highest sustainability ranking places us among the one percent of the world's most sustainable companies.

 EcoVadis is the world's leading provider of business sustainability assessments.
-EcoVadis has already assessed the sustainability of more than 65,000 companies.
+EcoVadis has already assessed the sustainability of more than 130,000 companies.
 EcoVadis analyses a wide range of non-financial management information in four different sustainability categories: environment, labour and human rights, ethics and sustainable procurement.
-We score especially well on the environment and ethics: ninety out of a maximum of one hundred points in these categories.
-We score eighty for the labour and human rights category.
-For sustainable procurement, a category for which we recently introduced a circular procurement policy, we have a score of sixty.
-PwC has a total score of 81, which earns it the highest platinum certificate.
+We score especially well on the ethics and labor & human rights categories, receiving ninety out of a maximum of one hundred points in these categories.
+We scored eighty for the environment category.
+For sustainable procurement, a category for which we recently introduced a circular procurement policy, we have a score of seventy.
+PwC has a total score of 86, which places us in the top 1% of companies rated by EcoVadis.

 We have been assessed on sustainability since 2013.
-This serves to compare us as an organisation with other companies in the sector and helps us to become more sustainable as we work towards our ambition of being a fully circular organisation by 2030.
-Since 2013, our EcoVadis score has risen from 59 to 81 in 2023.
+This serves to compare our organisation with other companies in the sector and helps us become more sustainable as we work towards our ambition of being a fully circular organisation by 2030.
+Since 2013, our EcoVadis score has risen from 59 to 86 in 2024.

 Wineke Ploos van Amstel - Haagsma